OpenFogStack/celestial/docs/time.md

 CONFIG_PTP_1588_CLOCK=y
 CONFIG_PTP_1588_CLOCK_KVM=y
 ```

+These configuration flags are set accordingly in our [default Linux guest kernel](./kernel.html).

 Once you boot, you should see a `/dev/ptp0` device (if you don't your host probably
 doesn't support it).